Frequently Asked Questions

 - Do I have to take Chemistry?

 - Do I have to take math?

 - What are the minimum requirements to apply?

 - How long will I have to spend as a student taking classes to qualify for the Nursing program?

 - Once I am admitted into the nursing program, how long will it take to complete?

 - Can I start the nursing program in the spring?

 - I already have a bachelor's degree, why was I admitted to the Health Care Studies program?

-- What courses can I register for as a first semester Liberal Arts and Sciences student on a path to nursing?
+- What courses can I register for as a first semester student to maximize my chances of being admitted into Nursing?